 If you properly socialized your dog, he will be okay.
 One isolated incident won’t ruin your dog for life.
 He may need a little bit of training/positive socialization to get back on track, but he’ll be okay.
 If you did not socialize your dog properly, the damage can be much worse.

-Reach out to one of us, your trainers, right away if your dog gets attacked.
+Reach out to a professional trainer right away if your dog gets attacked.
 We will help you.